Tantalor93/dnspyre/README.md

 * benchmark DNS servers with DoT
 * benchmark DNS servers with uneven random load from provided high volume resources (see `/data` resources and `--probability` option)
-* plot benchmark results via CLI histogram or plot the benchmark results as boxplot, histogram, line graphs and export them via all kind of image formats (ong, svg, pdf)
+* plot benchmark results via CLI histogram or plot the benchmark results as boxplot, histogram, line graphs and export them via all kind of image formats (png, svg, pdf)

 ## Installation
 ```